challauday369/Linux-Kernel-Mentorship-Spring-2026/index.md

 The reviewers weren't rejecting my work.

-They were helping improve it.
+They were helping to improve it.

 That shift in mindset completely changed how I viewed code reviews.